 - Keywords should be separated by commas, everything between commas is treated as a keyword or a key phrase.

-- Provide keywords ONLY in English.
+- Kindly provide description and keywords in English.

 - Refrain from adding unrelated keywords (spamming).

 - Do NOT put in dates of the event in the keyword list.
 It is allowed in the description only.